antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

-# .NET Core SDK Usage Data Release
+# .NET Core CLI Usage Data Release

-We are releasing anonymous .NET Core CLI usage data that has been collected by the .NET Core SDK.
-It has always been our goal to release this data as part of being an open source project.
-We are now doing that and intend to release the data on a regular schedule going forward.
+We are releasing anonymous .NET Core CLI usage data that has been collected as part of the .NET Core SDK.
+As an open source application platform, we feel that it is important to release this data for three key reasons:

+- Provide context and motivation for product decisions that have been made.
+- Enable you and other community members to participate in decision making based on this data.
+- Highlight .NET Core CLI scenarios that are the most common and those that should be improved.

+We will release new data on a regular schedule going forward.
 The data is licensed with the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/).

+Note: You can opt-out of telemetry by setting the `DOTNET_CLI_TELEMETRY_OPTOUT` variable, as described in [.NET Core documentation](https://docs.microsoft.com/dotnet/core/tools/telemetry).

 ## .NET Core SDK Usage Data